anderser/pydocsplit/README.md

 - Support multiple pdfs as input
 - Enhance parsing of pages options/ranges
-- Ensure pdfs before extracting text, images etc
+- Fix page numbers on generated images of PDF pages
 - And probably a lot of bug fixes...